-The largest proportion of development in the last monitoring year has been concentrated in the market towns of Kirkbymoorside and Pickering.
-In this monitoring year Helmsley has also seen the highest delivery of dwellings within the Ryedale Plan area of the settlement since the plan came into being in 2012.
+The largest proportion of development in the last monitoring year has been concentrated in the market towns of Kirkbymoorside and Pickering, which was the same in the previous monitoring year.

-The Service Villages have seen very little residential development in this last monitoring year, with 7 new dwellings completed in total.
-In comparison more completions have taken place in Other Villages and within the Open Countryside.
-This is due to the fact that, concerning those Service Village allocations/commitments, there has been permissions with reserved matters yet to be submitted, and some new applications being considered, and one superseding application under consideration.
-Therefore, the council expects that in the coming years these allocations at the Service Villages will be rolled out in earnest.
+The Service Villages have seen very little residential development in this last monitoring year, with 11 new dwellings completed in total, this was also the same in the previous monitoring year, only 8 units were delivered in the service villages.

+There has been a record low in the number of completions taking place in Other Villages and within the Open Countryside.
 Regarding Other Villages and the Open Countryside, due to the absence of allocations, development in these areas will come from windfall development at this stage, and that cannot be planned for.